 If you like the look of this Stow tallboy bathroom cabinet, find it at Noa & Nani.

 9. Clear the floor with wall shelves

-If you need the storage space offered by a fitted vanity unit but want to maintain the more relaxed appeal of unfitted furniture, there are lots of great compromises - one of the loveliest being this Edinburgh undermount open washstand, £1,400, from Neptune.
-Topped with marble, it comes in three other sizes to suit any bathroom.
+If you need the storage space offered by a fitted vanity unit but want to maintain the more relaxed appeal of unfitted furniture, there are compromises that can be made.
+Choose an under-mount washstand with an open shelving unit, dressed with wicker baskets and folded fresh towels.

-11. Be space efficient with under sink drawers
+11. Use under sink drawers for space efficiency

 12. Upcycle a towel storage cabinet